milanglacier/yarepl.nvim/README.md

 is attached to.

 If you provide an optional argument, the function will attempt to send to the closest REPL with the specified name.
-If no count is supplied, it will try to send to the REPL that the current buffer is attached to.
-If the current buffer isn't attached to any REPL, it will use REPL 1.
-If you add a count `i`, it will send to REPL `i`.
+When no count is supplied, it first checks whether the current buffer is attached to a REPL with that name and uses it.
+If the buffer isn't attached to a matching REPL, it will use REPL 1 to find the closest match.
+If you add a count `i`, it will send to the closest REPL with that name relative to `i`.

 Here are examples of how to use this command: